x1unix/domos-pmea/PLAN.md

 ### Components Overview

-1. **Email Monitor Daemon**
+1. **Async Email Monitor**
-    - Periodically connects to the IMAP server to fetch unread emails.
+    - Asynchronously connects to the IMAP server to monitor for new emails.
+    - Uses `aioimaplib` for non-blocking email operations.
     - Parses email content (sender, subject, body, basic attachments if feasible).
     - Passes new emails to the AI Processing Agent.
     - Marks emails as read or moves them after processing.